Last updated on May 15th, 2025 at 04:37 pm

 - A sense of adventure and a BIG SMILE.

-You can find the full list of our travel tips here.
+You can find the full list of our travel tips here – we have lots more suggestions!

 Are the Gili Islands Worth Visiting?

 Are the Gili Islands worth visiting?
-100% and why?
-Because they are paradise.
+In short, 100% yes the Gili Islands are worth visiting, and why?
+Because they are Indonesian Paradise!

-The Gili Islands are a place we will most definitely be returning to.
-We were actually planning our return Gili Islands visit while we were still there!
+The Gili Islands are somewhere we will most definitely be returning to.
+We loved them so much that we were already planning our return trip while we were still there!

-In each of the Gili Islands you will be witnessing some of the most pristine beaches and stunning turquoise waters in the world.
+In each of the Gili Islands, you will be witnessing some of the most breathtaking turquoise waters and most beautiful beaches in the world.

-The low costs and unbelievable food are just added bonuses!
+*The low costs and unbelievable food are just added bonuses to visiting the Gili Islands!

 Enjoy Your Gili Islands Holiday!